jax-ml/jax/docs/new_docs/101/state.md

 The recorded program takes no input, performs no operations, and always returns 1.
 The side effect `self.n += 1` ran once, at trace time; the *value* `self.n` produced was captured as a constant; and the state update itself is nowhere in the jaxpr.
-Any transformation working from this recording is working with a function that returns 1, forever.
+Any transformation working from this traced view is working with a function that returns 1, forever.
 (Under `jax.jit`, which caches traces, that's precisely what you'd observe: the compiled counter returns 1 on every call.)